 Knowing what we want to accomplish, we choose the systems that can take us there.
-As a certified Webflow expert agency, we love designing and prototyping in Webflow, and then we often add code or other technologies like WebGL or data integrations on top to make the design pop.
+As a certified Webflow expert agency, we love designing and prototyping in Webflow, and adding code or other technologies like WebGL or data integrations on top to make the design stand out.

 “Now changes and new ideas are a vital part of the process”

-For our clients, it's also a completely different, transparent way of working together.
+For our clients, it's an entirely different, transparent way of working together.
 Before, we were forced to present designs in flat PDF or Photoshop files combined with comments like "And imagine this part is rotating as the mouse hovers."
 Many agencies still work this way.
-Now we simply share a link to a website.
-Changes don't equal budget raises.
+Now we share a link to a website where changes don't equal budget raises.
 Now changes and new ideas are a vital part of the process.
-The client is a part of the creative team following the work as it evolves from early sketches to more advanced designs with 3D, interactions, and parallax effects.
+The client is a part of the creative team, following the work as it evolves from early sketches to more advanced designs with 3D, interactions, and parallax effects.

-Fred: One thing I really like is that we can design with their content already from the beginning.
+Frédéric: I really like that we can design with their content from the beginning.
 Now it's like working as one team.
 The clients tell us they feel more involved in the process.
 Before, there was less contact and exchange, to be honest.
-Involving the clients in the ideas and decisions right from the beginning changes our relationship.
-We're building this together.
+Involving the clients in the ideas and decisions changes our relationship.
+We're building the solutions together.
 The client brings insights about the organization, the business strategy, and the target group.
 We add creativity and the skills to create engaging online experiences.

-Mikkel: Another advantage is that the clients don't have to imagine the ideas anymore.
+Mikkel: Another advantage is that the clients no longer have to imagine the ideas.
 Before, they had to guess what we meant.
-Now we just show it and get their feedback!
+Now we'll show it and get their feedback!
 All done in a fraction of the time it took before.

 “No- and low-code has given us and our customers much more creative freedom.”

 With Granyon, we went 100% in on no- and low-code.
 We created a design process based on prototyping.
-We focus on what the client wants to accomplish, and instead of the usual long, detailed specifications we are able get ideas and try them out as we go along.
-No- and low-code has given us and our customers much more creative freedom.
+We focus on what the client wants to accomplish, and instead of the usual long, detailed specifications, we can get ideas and try them out as we go along.
+No- and low-code has given our customers and us much more creative freedom.

 Mikkel: It gives the designer more freedom.
 We don’t have the (expensive) middleman.
 Today, there’s very short from idea to the actual design and finished solution.
 That’s a massive shift.
 With low code, we got the playfulness back.
-We dare try out new things and have the ability to share it.
+We dare try out new, bold things and can share them and get feedback from our customers.

-Mikkel: Low-code already now has an impact because it narrows the space between idea and trying something out.
-In general, I think no and low code will democratize ideas coming forward.
-Some businesses and organizations wouldn’t be possible ten years ago because they would need big budgets to get noticed or to build an early prototype.
+Some businesses and organizations wouldn’t be possible five years ago because they would need big budgets to get noticed or to build an early prototype.
 Today, you can have a crazy idea and try it out in a month or two.

-If we go high level, I can see it positively influencing creativity and innovation in our world.
+If we go high level, it positively influences creativity and innovation in our world.
 And by creativity and innovation, I don’t only mean in terms of websites.
 No-code isn’t just about websites.
 It’s a way of thinking.